Marketionist/testcafe-cucumber-steps/README.md

 alerts (after this step).
 25. `I/user dismiss(es) further browser alerts` - dismiss (Cancel) all further
 browser alerts (after this step).
+26. `I/user open(s) "..." in new browser window` - open a site (by its URL
+provided in "" as a string - for example: `"https://github.com/Marketionist"`) in the new browser window/tab.
+- `I/user open(s) "..."."..." in new browser window` - open a site (by its URL
+provided in **"page"."object"**) in the new browser window/tab.
+- `I/user open(s) ... from ... in new browser window` - open a site (by its URL
+provided in **object** from **page**) in the new browser window/tab.
-26. `I/user press(es) "..."` - press the specified keyboard keys (provided in ""
+27. `I/user press(es) "..."` - press the specified keyboard keys (provided in ""
 as a string - see the
 [list of supported keys and key combinations](https://devexpress.github.io/testcafe/documentation/test-api/actions/press-key.html#browser-processing-emulation)).
-27. `I/user debug(s)` - set a breakpoint to stop the tests execution and start debugging.
+28. `I/user debug(s)` - set a breakpoint to stop the tests execution and start debugging.

 ### Then steps
-28. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
+29. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
-29. `the title should contain "..."` - verify that title of the current browser window/tab contains the text (provided in "" as a string).
+30. `the title should contain "..."` - verify that title of the current browser window/tab contains the text (provided in "" as a string).
-30. `"..."."..." should be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is present on the page.
+31. `"..."."..." should be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is present on the page.
 - `... from ... should be present` - verify that element (provided in
 **object** from **page** as CSS or XPath selector) is present on the page.
-31. `... "..."."..." should be present` - verify that the number of elements
+32. `... "..."."..." should be present` - verify that the number of elements
 (provided in **"page"."object"** as CSS or XPath selector) are present on the page.
 - `... ... from ... should be present` - verify that the number of elements
 (provided in **object** from **page** as CSS or XPath selector) are present on the page.
-32. `"..."."..." should not be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is not present on the page.
+33. `"..."."..." should not be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is not present on the page.
 - `... from ... should not be present` - verify that element (provided in **object** from **page** as CSS or XPath selector) is not present on the page.
-33. `"..."."..." text should be "..."` - verify that text of the element
+34. `"..."."..." text should be "..."` - verify that text of the element
 (provided in **"page"."object"** as CSS or XPath selector) equals to the text (provided in "" as a string).
 - `... from ... text should be "..."` - verify that text of the element